 The story of our Diplodocus cast goes back more than a hundred years.

-Now, as plans are announced to send the Diplodocus on a UK tour, we take a look back at its long life as one of the best-loved exhibits in the history of the Museum.
+We take a look back at its long life as one of the best-loved exhibits in the history of the Museum.

 A star cast